Jamaica Bridal Expo Review, Part 1

 Tisha Holman, Event Planner and Designer of Tisha Holman

-, USA started her presentation by acknowledging the warmth of our
+Events, USA started her presentation by acknowledging the warmth of our

 Jamaican people.
 The topic of her presentation was the ‘Social Media Makeover’ Tisha shared very useful tips on social media branding and marketing.
 The key points that resonated with me as a Makeup Artist in Jamaica are: